flaringapp/RailsBlog/README.md

 P.S. commits are spammed with cache files :no_mouth:.
 I just forgot to use gitignore.
 And used RubyMine.
 So yes.
 It's JetBrains.
 Tons of cache files :dizzy_face:

+**Note!**
+Select image fields are raw - nothing is changed on UI after picking image - so don't be confused about it

 **Entities:**

 * User { email, nickname, avatar, description }